C-Dash/Omeka-S-Module-CSVImport/README.md

 Most often, the import will create new Omeka S items.
 It is also possible to import item sets, media and users, and other modules can add other import types.
 It’s possible to import mixed resources in one file too.

 See the [Omeka S user manual](http://omeka.org/s/docs/user-manual/modules/csvimport/) for user documentation.

+This CDASH version has a couple of modifications:

+1. When importing Items, a column in the import table may contain references to the DC Identifier of an existing Omeka resource.
+This attribute is set using the Column Settings (Wrench tool) to set Data Type to Omeka Resource.
+Linking to identifier attributes other than Dublin Core: Identifier can be arranged by adjusting Resource Identifier Properties under the Basic Settings tab.
+This feature was added by [Daniel-KM](https://github.com/Daniel-KM/Omeka-S-module-CSVImport/tree/feature/identifier_resource)

+2. For applications that involve importing multiple batches of items and media, field mappings may be saved as a JSON file and re-loaded.
+Mappings are set up and tested using the manual mappings form.
+Once validated, the JSON array of mappings can be copied from the Job Details report and saved as a local file that can subsequently be loaded via the import form.

 Installation
 ------------